 DeepSeek

-DeepSeek is a Chinese AI organization known for V3, R1, open-weight reasoning models, reinforcement learning, distillation, mixture-of-experts architecture, and the 2025 disruption of assumptions about the cost of frontier AI capability.
+DeepSeek is a Chinese AI model developer, hosted-service provider, and open-weight publisher known for mixture-of-experts language models, reinforcement-learning reasoning systems, downloadable checkpoints, API and chat services, and the 2025-2026 disruption of assumptions about the cost, openness, and geography of frontier AI capability.

 Snapshot

-- Type: AI model developer and open-weight model publisher.
+- Type: AI model developer, hosted AI service, API provider, and open-weight model publisher.

-- Public access: DeepSeek publishes model repositories and technical reports on GitHub and arXiv, and operates web and API access through DeepSeek services.
+- Public access: DeepSeek publishes model repositories, Hugging Face model cards, API release notes, arXiv papers, and a Nature paper, while also operating hosted web and API access through DeepSeek services.

-- Strategic significance: DeepSeek showed that open-weight models could challenge assumptions about closed frontier labs, compute scarcity, export controls, and the cost of reasoning capability.
+- Strategic significance: DeepSeek showed that open-weight and lower-cost model releases could challenge assumptions about closed frontier labs, compute scarcity, export controls, and the economics of reasoning capability.

-- Core tension: DeepSeek increases open access to capable reasoning systems while raising unresolved questions about training provenance, censorship, privacy, security, and geopolitical dependence.
+- Core tension: DeepSeek expands access to capable reasoning and agent systems while raising unresolved questions about training provenance, privacy, censorship, security, benchmark interpretation, and geopolitical dependence.

 Origin and Public Position